-(a) With the exception of skates and stick, all the equipment worn by the goalkeeper must be constructed solely for the purpose of protecting the head or body, and he must not wear any garment or use any contrivance that would give him undue assistance in keeping goal.
+(a) With the exception of skates and stick, all the equipment worn by the goalkeeper must be constructed solely for the purpose of protecting the head or body, and they must not wear any garment or use any contrivance that would give them undue assistance in keeping goal.

 (b) It is compulsory for all goalkeepers to wear helmets and full facemasks.
 Hanging throat/neck laceration protectors are recommended.
 No form fitted facemasks shall be permitted.